 We round up 13 of the best beginner guitars that are actually fun to play, sound great and will encourage a positive learning experience.
-Best of all, you won’t have to upgrade for many years!
+These are some of the best guitars for beginners around!

 When you’re looking through the huge array of beginner guitars available to you it can be a little daunting trying to find the best place to start.

 There are a few things you should consider when choosing a beginner guitar.
 For example - what type of music do you want to play, what is your budget?
 Do you want an Electric or Acoustic Guitar?

 In addition, you don’t want to buy a guitar that you’ll have to upgrade too quickly once you get the hang of playing, as that’s just an extra cost you can do without.
 Any good beginner guitar should be comfortable, easy to play and a fun experience.
 These 3 factors will keep you coming back to practice time and time again.